GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 58F4-AA62

 ?
 What would you like to call this machine? (kali) ›

+✔ What would you like to call this machine? · kali [2025-11-14 08:38:19] info Creating tunnel with the name: kali kali